pshroff04/Decipher-Sign-Language/README.md

 # Decipher-Sign-Language
 Decipher basic sign language from 0 to 5.

-Based on Course, Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization, trained a deep neural network with Batch Normalization and using Adam optimization using the dataset provided by Coursera to recognize the numeric hand from 0 to 5.
+Based on Course, *Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization*, trained a deep neural network using Adam optimizater.
+The dataset was provided by Coursera which consists of hand signals of 0-5.